Funds

 Monthly Budget Less than $2000

-Portugal is often the first serious choice for Americans moving abroad because it offers a high quality of life, a warm climate, and one of the lowest costs of living in Western Europe.
+For a lot of Americans, Portugal is the first place they look seriously at, and for good reason: a high quality of life, a warm climate, and some of the lowest living costs in Western Europe.

-English is widely spoken in major cities, and the country ranks high for safety and work life balance.
+English is common in the bigger cities, and the country scores well on safety and work-life balance.

-The D7 residency visa is ideal for retirees and individuals with passive income, while the Digital Nomad Visa caters to remote workers earning online.
+The D7 residency visa suits retirees and anyone with passive income, while the Digital Nomad Visa is aimed at remote workers earning online.

-After maintaining legal residency for several years, you can apply for permanent residency, and later for full citizenship.
+After several years of legal residency you can apply for permanent residency, and later for full citizenship.

-This opens freedom of movement across European countries, giving you the flexibility to live abroad anywhere in the EU.
+That brings freedom of movement across the EU, so you can live anywhere in the bloc.

 Flag of Spain